API Design

 curl -s -d 'grant_type=client_credentials' -u '<ACCESS_KEY>:<SECRET>' https://api.atlar.com/iam/v2beta/oauth2/token

-This will give a OAuth 2.0 access token response on the form:
+This will return an OAuth 2.0 access token response in the form:

 {"access_token":"<ACCESS_TOKEN>","token_type":"Bearer","expires_in":300}

-ℹ️ The access token will have a limited lifetime given by the property
+The access token will have a limited lifetime given by the property"expires_in"

 (time-to-live in seconds).